intoli/slice/README.md

 You can also add a third `step` parameter to your slices using the `array[[start,stop,step]]` syntax.
 That's when things get really interesting.
-It allows you to easily extract every Nth element from an iterable while optionally specifying a subrange at the same time.
+The `step` parameter allows you to easily extract every Nth element from an iterable while optionally specifying a subrange at the same time.

 ```javascript
 const array = SliceArray(1, 2, 3, 4);